KwongSunny/TOA5T/README.md

     Resetprefix - Resets the server's bot's prefix to it's default [DONE]
     permissions: ADMINISTRATOR

-    Set prefix - allows a moderator to set the bot prefix for server in case of bot collision [DONE]
+    Setprefix - allows a moderator to set the bot prefix for server in case of bot collision [DONE]
     permissions: ADMINISTRATOR

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]